 - Government Policy Analyst

 Health Promotion and Communication

-If you think are good at communicating and marketing/PR and if you have a relevant public health degree, you might find huge career opportunities in Public Health Promotion and Communication.
+If you think you are good at communicating and marketing/PR and if you have a relevant public health degree, you might find substantial career opportunities in Public Health Promotion and Communication.
 Professionals in this concentration focus on communication skills and marketing practices.
-Health promotion specialists may be employed by government bodies, schools, community organizations to communicate and encourage healthy lifestyles.
-Their job roles may include creating and implementing wellness programs, developing marketing campaigns and carry out healthcare or wellness drives in response to a health concern or crisis.
+Health promotion specialists may be employed by government bodies, schools, and community organizations to communicate and encourage healthy lifestyles.
+Their job roles may include creating and implementing wellness programs, developing marketing campaigns, and carrying out healthcare or wellness drives in response to a health concern or crisis.

 With the required skills, professionals may be able to find jobs both in and out of the health care industry.

 Typical career opportunities for these professionals include the following.